Pros:

 -

-Cheryl’s is best loved for their soft and tender buttercream cutout cookies.
-However, they also have a world of other flavors worth exploring.
-With this flavor of the month cookie club, receive a new seasonal flavor, such as cinnamon pumpkin in October to go with your PSL or frosted lemon to usher in April.
-Each cookie comes individually wrapped for freshness—a nice touch when it comes to sharing.
-Sending as a gift?
-Consider pairing with a flower subscription for a little extra fun.
+Cheryl’s is best loved for their soft, tender buttercream cutout cookies, but this cookie club opens the door to a world of seasonal flavors worth exploring.
+With Cheryl’s flavor of the month cookie club, you’ll receive a new seasonal variety each month—think cinnamon pumpkin in October to go with your PSL or frosted lemon to usher in April.
+Each cookie comes individually wrapped for freshness, making it easy to share or enjoy over time.
+It’s also a reliable gift pick, especially when paired with a flower subscription for added flair.

 “I was so impressed by how pronounced and true-to-life the flavors were, especially in the maple, butter pecan and candy cane cookies,” says Editor Annamarie Higley.
 “The candy cane cookie reminded me of Candy Cane Joe-Joe’s from Trader Joe’s—a holiday staple in my household.
 And the butter pecan cookie was reminiscent of the iconic ice cream flavor in the very best way.
 I’d have to say this nutty cookie was my top pick.
 I would’ve never guessed!”